aral/tally-hello-badge-3-conditionals/readme.md

 The server
 ---

-On the server, the only change we need to make is to add a truthy ```isSpeaker``` property to the data object.
+On the server, the only change we need to make is to add a truthy ```isSpeaker``` property to some of the person objects.

 ```javascript
 express = require 'express'